Jan Metzler: Political career

+Career in local politics

 Prior to his election to the Bundestag, Metzler had held a number of roles in his local party, serving as a member of the CDU District Executive for Alzey-Worms from 2000 to 2008, on the CDU district board for Rheinhessen-Pfalz from 2001 onwards and as District Chairman of the Alzey-Worms branch of the CDU from 2003 to 2012.
 His first public role came in 2004, when he was elected to Alzey-Worms district council.
 Since 2004 he has served as Deputy Chairman of the CDU parliamentary group in the Westhofen collective municipal council and Chairman of the CDU faction in the Dittelsheim-Heßloch council.

 In addition to serving as a local councillor, Metzler subsequently spent five years as the international coordinator at the University of Applied Sciences of Worms and was responsible for supervising the student foreign exchange programs.

+Member of the German Parliament, 2013–present

-He was selected as the CDU candidate for Worms in November 2012.
+Metzler was selected as the CDU candidate for Worms in November 2012.
 For the 2013 election, in addition to being a candidate for Worms, Metzler had been placed eleventh on the CDU list for Rhineland-Palatinate In the election, he increased the CDU vote share by 7% on an increased turnout and beat his SPD challenger Marcus Held.

-In parliament, Metzler serves on the Committee on Economic Affairs and Energy as well as on its Subcommittee on Regional Economic Development.
+In parliament, Metzler has been a member of the Committee on Economic Affairs and Energy (since 2013); its Subcommittee on Regional Economic Development (2013–2017); and the Audit Committee (since 2025).
+An alternate member of the Budget Committee, he also serves as his parliamentary group's rapporteur on the annual budget of the Federal Court of Audit.